Both my vocation and avocation are computer programming. Here's my resumé.

 Flattery?
 Yes, that works.

 Recently (November 2008) I posted some hash table code here, that I hope others will find useful.
-Files are:
+Since then I've improved this software and believe it to be of "commercial quality."
+It's no longer available here for download; e-mail me if you have interest.

 I've just placed a few chapters on-line so far, but some of the other programming examples are available.
 These are mostly simple short programs with interesting or instructive features.